 Upon request, we will make our internal practices, books, and records including policies and procedures,

 relating to the use and disclosure of PHI received from, or created or received by us on behalf of a Covered Entity

-Entity or the Secretary of the U.S. Department of Health and Human Services for the purpose
+available to the Covered Entity or the Secretary of the U.S. Department of Health and Human Services for the purpose